cbw1243/cdlRotate/README.md

+# Important update

-# Note: This package should not used anymore (since March 26 2020).
-Please use the CropScapeR package instead: ~\url{https://github.com/cbw1243/cdlRotate}
+This package should not used anymore (since March 26 2020).
+Please use the CropScapeR package [(GitHub link here)](https://github.com/cbw1243/CropScapeR) instead.

 ## cdlRotate: Access Cropland Data Layer (CDL) data and calculate land use changes over time